grgizem/simplecluster/README.md

 # Simple Development Environment
-Here is simple development environment,
+Here is a simple development environment,

 ### Setup
 Clone Git repository to your environment